Chadder43/T200TA-TinCan/README.md

-32-bit efi for Asus T100
+32-bit EFI for Asus T200TA
 ========================

 To generate this file yourself, do the following on any computer: